 This is a process of assessing your internal talent and bench strength.
 Identify people by function and/or position who have – or appear to have – the basic capabilities to meet projected future needs.

-This step is one of the places where scope comes in.
-Regardless of your ambitions, if you’ve never done this before, start small and build your expertise.
-That means you focus on critical competencies and positions – positions in which a vacancy will have a negative impact on the organization.
+If you’ve never done this before, start small and build your expertise.
+That means focusing on critical competencies and critical positions – that is, positions in which a vacancy will have a negative impact on the organization.

 3. Identify possible high potentials and high performers.
 Determine whether to recruit outside talent.